Mexico says it’s OK with getting less Pfizer vaccine for now

 Teams vaccinating front-line health care workers in Mexico have administered about 463,000 shots so far, far short of the country’s total of 750,000 such workers, each of whom will require two doses.

 There were 20,523 newly confirmed cases Saturday, after 21,366 infections were reported Friday.
-That was about double the daily rate of increase just a week ago.
-Reporting normally declines on weekends, suggesting next week may bring even higher numbers.
+On Sunday, 11,170 new cases were confirmed.
+Reporting normally declines on weekends, so the coming week could bring even higher numbers.

-The country also reported 1,219 more deaths Saturday, which was a near-record for one day.
+Officials reported 1,219 deaths Saturday, which was a near-record for one day, and 463 deaths Sunday.

-Mexico has now seen almost 1.63 million total infections and has registered over 140,000 deaths so far in the pandemic.
+Mexico has now seen over 1.64 million total infections and registered over 140,000 deaths so far in the pandemic.
 With the country’s extremely low testing rate, official estimates suggest the real death toll is closer to 195,000.

 Copyright 2021 The Associated Press.
 All rights reserved.
 This material may not be published, broadcast, rewritten or redistributed without permission.